Worried about your grades and your chances of getting into uni?

-Since the cap on uni places ended unis do have more flexibility and the option to be more lenient.
-However that doesn’t mean they’re just going to let everyone in.
-Remember there will still always be restrictions on class sizes, teaching staff and access to accommodation and other facilities.
+Since the cap on uni places ended, unis have more flexibility and the option to be more lenient.
+But that doesn’t mean they’re just going to let everyone in.
+Remember there will still always be finite class sizes, teaching staff and access to accommodation and other facilities.

-Ultimately, until results day it is impossible to know what universities will have decided to do.
-But that doesn’t mean you have to feel in limbo until then, instead, here are all your big questions answered and some tip-top advice on how to prepare if you think you will be using Clearing.
+Ultimately, until results day it is impossible to know what your university of choice will have decided.
+But that doesn’t mean you have to feel completely in limbo until then.

-Will unis be lenient with grades or accept people with lower grades through clearing?
+Will unis accept people with lower grades in Clearing?

-Every year, some people do get in when they've missed a grade or two, and some courses get offered in clearing asking for lower grades than their usual entry requirements.
+Every year, people get into uni when they've missed a grade or two, and some courses in Clearing ask for lower grades than their usual entry requirements.
 However, this isn't true of every course at every university.

 Unis do this when they're struggling to fill a course with students with the previously advertised grade requirements.
 Basically, it happens when lots of students miss their offers.